JAlcocerT/mechanism/documentation/README.md

+Adding Astro celestial docs to the project mechanism.

+Deployed as a github pages site for everyone to use.

+---

 * https://github.com/HYP3R00T/CelestialDocs

 > MIT |  CelestialDocs is a minimal and versatile documentation template built with Astro and Tailwind CSS.
 It offers a clean interface, fast static site generation, and modern UI components with Shadcn UI.
 Easily customizable, it's perfect for creating well-structured documentation sites.